-In Part 1 (Sessions 1-4) we will focus on historic and current Black/white racial tensions-one of the logs in America's eye.
-But before we focus there, let's be honest.
+HISTORY.
+Let's be honest.
 Racism and the injustice it spawns was an ancient problem, and it still is a modern problem, too.
-Every ethnic group in every culture has some form of ethnic bias or tribalism or racism.
-It is an America problem, yes, but it's not just an American problem.
-A quick look around the world reminds us of apartheid in South Africa and the extermination of Jews in Germany.
+Every ethnic group in every culture has some form of ethnic bias or racism.
+It is an American problem, yes, but it's not just an American problem.
+A quick look around the world reminds us of apartheid in South Africa and the attempted extermination of Jews in Germany.
 History also reminds us that racism is a white problem, but it's not only a white problem.
-Remember the "untouchables" discarded by India's caste system, the genocide unleashed by Black-on-Black tribalism in Rwanda, and the one million Uighurs interned right now in detention camps in China.
+Remember the "untouchables" discarded by India's caste system, the genocide unleashed by tribalism within Black communities in Rwanda, and the one million Uighurs confined right now in detention camps in China.

-Closer to home geographically, did you know this about the peoples of the Caribbean and Central America?
-Many Cubans think they are better than Puerto Ricans because they are more educated.
+HONESTY.
+Closer to home geographically, many Cubans think they are better than Puerto Ricans because they are more educated.
 Some Puerto Ricans think they are better than Dominicans, and there are Dominicans who think they're better than Haitians.
-People from Guatemala and Mexico who descended from Spaniards consider themselves better than indigenous people because they are "white" and the others are "Indians."
+People from Guatemala and Mexico who descended from Spaniards consider themselves better than Indigenous people because they are "White" and the others are "Indians."
 So we can all agree that stereotypes and biases can go in many directions . . . and that no race or ethnic group or century is immune to Satan's attempts to divide us.

+HUMILITY.
 We don't remind ourselves of these examples of racial abuses so that we can point our fingers at those outside our borders, even as horrific as they are.
-Rather, we who belong to Jesus are commanded by our Lord not to "...worry about the speck in your brother's eye when you have a log in your own," (Matthew 7:3, NLT).
-We in America will have to answer to God for how well we honor one another's God-given value and dignity and how we act justly toward the oppressed, the marginalized, and the "outsiders" among us within our contexts and on our watch-or how we fail to do so.
-Most of us would agree that one blatant log historically has been the suffering of our Black friends.
-This is about relationships we have with one another, individually and corporately.
-That's why we're devoting Part 1 (Sessions 1-4) to Black/ white relationships.
+Rather, we who belong to Jesus are commanded by our Lord not to "...worry about the speck in your friend's eye when you have a log in your own" (Matthew 7:3).
+We in the United States will have to answer to God for how well we honor one another's God-given value and dignity and how we act justly toward the oppressed, the marginalized, and the "outsiders" among us within our contexts and on our watch-or how we fail to do so.